What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 The film ended on a massive cliffhanger with a main character getting shot, a plot thread that would remain unresolved for nearly two decades.
 CBS didn’t order more episodes, and it became clear that the networks no longer viewed the “Chuck Norris brand” as essential programming.

+That same year, Norris made his final serious lead role in a direct-to-video action film called The Cutter, playing Detective John Shepherd.
 It represents the last time Chuck Norris played an action hero completely straight, with no irony and no winking at the audience.
 After The Cutter, Norris essentially retired from acting.
 He wouldn’t headline another film for 19 years.

 The Internet Made Him More Famous Than Walker Ever Did